jonathantompson/jtorch/README.md

         - Name = `OPENCL_LIB_DIR`, Value = C:\Program Files (x86)\AMD APP\lib\x86_64
 	- Also define the environment variable AMDAPPSDKROOT.
 - **FOR NVIDIA CARDS:**
     - Download the CUDA Toolkit 7 - https://developer.nvidia.com/cuda-downloads and install it.
-Note, this has also been tested with V5.5 and I'm sure there won't be too many issues (if any) with versions newer than 7 since I don't use any late version OpenCL features.
+Note, this has also been tested with V5.5 and V7.5.
     - Create windows environment variables (right click My Computer -> Properties -> Advanced System Settings -> Environment Variables -> System Variables -> New):
         - Name = `OPENCL_INC_DIR`, Value = C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0\include
         - Name = `OPENCL_LIB_DIR`, Value = C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0\lib\x64
 	- Also define the environment variables 'CUDA_INC_PATH' and 'CUDA_LIB_PATH' using the same values above.
-    - Now download the hpp header from http://www.khronos.org/registry/cl/api/1.2/cl.hpp and put it in C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0\include\CL
+      ~~- Now download the hpp header from http://www.khronos.org/registry/cl/api/1.2/cl.hpp and put it in C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0\include\CL~~ Update, it looks like Toolkit 7.5 includes it.
 	- You may need to follow the instructions here: https://github.com/clMathLibraries/clBLAS/issues/117 (you need all the headers)
 - **Compiling the library:**
     - Open the cmake gui.